-There are four well-maintained computer labs at WDHS.
-Three of the labs are used for specific computer-based courses such as: business, communication and design technologies, and synchronous e-learning.
-The fourth lab is designated as an "open access" lab available for classes that occasionally require the use of computers during a semester.
+There are three well-maintained computer labs at WDHS.
+Three of the labs are used for specific computer-based courses such as: business, communication and design technologies.
+The third lab is designated as an "open access" lab available for classes that occasionally require the use of computers during a semester.